 Coconut milk makes a fantastic marinade, tenderising and infusing the chicken with rich flavour.
 The added bonus is that the marinade makes a fabulous sauce!
-And the ingredient list is surprisingly short!
+Try grilling this Coconut Marinated Chicken – or cook it on the stove, your choice!

 This is based on a recipe by Bobby Flay, one of my grilling idols.
 His shows started airing in Australia a few years ago and I was hooked.